Ensure Your Business Thrives with FADP Compliance in Switzerland

 Ongoing Support and Monitoring

-After compliance is achieved, we offer continuous monitoring, employee training, and regular reviews to maintain ongoing FADP compliance and stay aligned with future regulatory changes.
+After compliance is achieved, we provide continuous monitoring, employee training, and regular reviews to maintain alignment with evolving regulations.

 Timeline: Ongoing support.

-By taking the first step on your FADP journey, you are closer to achieving other essential certification:
+By taking the first step on your FADP journey, you are closer to achieving other essential certifications:

 The FADP is Switzerland’s main legislation governing data protection, aimed at ensuring the protection of personal data while balancing the right to privacy and the need for data processing.
 It sets forth rules on the processing of personal data, including its collection, storage, use, and transfer.
 The FADP aligns closely with the European Union’s General Data Protection Regulation (GDPR), particularly after its recent revisions in 2020 to enhance privacy protections and harmonize with international standards.